baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     RegisterReceive(RegisterMsg),
 }
 ```
 This code is used to call the `RegisterReceive` function of a SNIP-20 compliant token.
 When a SNIP-20 compliant token contract executes a Send or SendFrom message, if the recipient address is the address of a contract that has registered with the SNIP-20 token contract, it will call the Recieve function of the recipient contract.
 The code above can be copied as is, if your contract wants to be called whenever it receives tokens from a Send or SendFrom message.
-You can pad this message to a specified block size in the same way described above for the transfer message.
+You can also pad this message to a specified block size in the same way described above for the transfer message, if needed.
 Please see the `init` function in contract.rs for an example on how to perform a RegisterReceive callback message.
 ```sh
 // space_pad -- pad a Vec<u8> with blanks at the end to length of multiples of block_size pub fn space_pad(block_size: usize, message: &mut Vec<u8>) -> &mut Vec<u8> {